mykelalvis/FATESRD/Other/fate-core-SRD.md

 Amanda's temple guardians only have Average (+1) [[Athletics]], but there are five of them, so they roll Superb (+5) for the purposes of the contest.

-When you stack advantages, each person takes a [[create advantage]] action as usual, and gives whatever free invocations they get to a single character.
+When you stack advantages, each person takes a [[Create Advantage]] action as usual, and gives whatever free invocations they get to a single character.
 Remember that multiple free invocations from the same aspect can stack.

 Zird and Cynere want to set Landon up for an extremely big hit on Tremendor, the much-feared giant of the Northern Wastes.

-Both Cynere and Zird roll to [[create advantage]] on their turns, resulting in three free invocations on a Flashy Distraction they make from Zird's magical fireworks (which succeeded to create the advantage) and Cynere's glancing hits (which succeeded with style to add two more free invocations).
+Both Cynere and Zird roll to [[Create Advantage]] on their turns, resulting in three free invocations on a Flashy Distraction they make from Zird's magical fireworks (which succeeded to create the advantage) and Cynere's glancing hits (which succeeded with style to add two more free invocations).

 They pass those to Landon, and on his turn, he uses them all for a gigantic +6 to his attack.